top of page

 This goal of this study is to use a wrist-based actigraph, the GENEActiv, to assess stability and quality of sleep and physical activity in adolescent inpatients over the course of hospitalization.
 We hypothesize that patients whose actigraphy data show disturbed sleep and low or inconsistent patterns of physical activity will be more likely to be rehospitalized than patients who achieve quality sleep and regular activity before discharge.

-The goal of this study is to investigate how the Coronavirus (COVID19) is affecting young people in order to determine how it is affecting academic, social, and mental health outcomes.
-We are recruiting young people, ages 13-22, to tell us about their experiences.
-Participants will complete a 20-minute online questionnaire to tell us about their experiences.
-We will then follow up with them every two months for one year to see how they are doing.
+The goal of this study is to investigate how the Coronavirus (COVID19) affected young people in order to determine how it affected academic, social, and mental health outcomes.
+We recruited young people, ages 13-22, to tell us about their experiences.
+Participants completed a 20-minute online questionnaire to tell us about their experiences.
+We then followed up with them every two months for one year to see how they were doing.

 Loves Company: Combatting Emotional Disturbance in the Digital Age